Password changed or recovery options changed email

 To help keep your account secure, Google sends you an email any time your password is changed or one of your password recovery options (your backup email, security question, or phone number) has been added, removed, or updated.
 If you made this change, you don’t have to do anything.

 Notification about a change you didn’t make

-If you receive a notification about a password change that you did not make, someone else might have accessed your account and changed your password.
-To help keep your account secure, you should secure your account.
+If you receive a notification about a password change that you didn't make, you should immediately follow these steps to recover your account.

-Similarly, if you receive a notification about a change to your password backup options you didn't make, someone may have gotten into your account, and you should secure your account.
+Similarly, if you receive a notification about a change to your password backup options you didn't make, someone may have gotten into your account, and you should recover your account.

 Notification about someone else’s account